mrysan/art-explorer/README.md

 ### Random Art
 - Click **"Random Art"** to switch to the Random Art view.
-- Click **"Surprise Me with Random Art"** to view a randomly selected artwork.
+- Click **"Surprise Me with Art"** to view a randomly selected artwork.
 - The artwork's title, description, and image will be displayed.

 ### Art Finder